rudolfmard/LULC-translation/README.md

 ### Data
 All data is assumed to be found in the `data` folder of the repository.
-We recommend to use symbolic links to point to your storage partition.
+We recommend to use symbolic links to adapt it to your file system.
 The `data` folder should be organised as follows:

 ```